RenegadeMinds/helloworld/Compiling libxayagame.md

 If it doesn't work, copy the code block above into a text editor and ensure that there is no blank line at the bottom.
 Next, select all then copy it again and paste into MSYS2 as above.

-You will see the following message:
+You may see the following message:

 	warning: terminate MSYS2 without returning to shell and check for updates again
 	warning: for example close your terminal window instead of calling exit

-Close MSYS2 and run it again as you did above.
+If you do, close MSYS2 and run it again as you did above.

 ![]()

 Again, paste in the code block from above using SHIFT+INSERT.

 Wait for everything to install, then close and reopen MSYS2.

-Similar to how you copied the code block above exactly and without the comment lines and with no blank lines at the end, copy the following code block.
+Similar to how you copied the code block above exactly and without the comment lines and with no additional blank lines at the end, copy the following code block.
+Note that there is 1 blank line after "!".

 	/***********************/
 	./install_xaya_2.sh <<!